ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part3.md

 	LatLng intermediatePosition = new LatLng(lat, lng);

 	trackingMarker.setPosition(intermediatePosition);

+We'll also update our polyline with the new marker position, creating a trailing effect on the polyline.

+	private void updatePolyLine(LatLng latLng) {
+		List<LatLng> points = polyLine.getPoints();
+		points.add(latLng);
+		polyLine.setPoints(points);
+	}

+As long as the interpolator returns a value below 1, we'll continue this process.

+Once it hits 1, we know we've reached the end-position for this animation.

 06-19 07:36:57.728: I/System.out(4153): Move to next marker.... current = 7 and size = 55